localnerve/ui-elements/src/horizontal-pager/README.md

 ### Instance API

-#### destroy ()
-Stops event listening and any pending animations.
-Requires a global `document` to be available when called.
-No arguments, no return.

 #### *Promise* next ()
 Moves to the next target as identified by `targetClass`.
 If the current target is the end, nothing happens.
 No arguments.
 Returns a Promise that resolves after the move has completed.
 The resolver receives a [moveResult](#moveresult-object) object on success, or null if the animation could not be executed because one is already in progress.